Sekhan/NightPi/README.md

 >> - The more you modified your browser, the more you will stick out from the masse
 >> - Your browser value will remain fixed

 > (4) **By default, your browser trust 100 % of Certificate Authorities (CAs)**, which is <a href="https://blog.torproject.org/life-without-ca">a bad security practice</a> !
-In addition to the risk of a MIMT ("Man In The Middle"), <a href="https://www.eff.org/deeplinks/2019/02/cyber-mercenary-groups-shouldnt-be-trusted-your-browser-or-anywhere-else">some shady companies are also seeking to be approved as a top-level CA</a>.
+In addition to <a href="https://www.eff.org/deeplinks/2011/05/syrian-man-middle-against-facebook">the risk of a MIMT</a> ("Man In The Middle")</a>, <a href="https://www.eff.org/deeplinks/2019/02/cyber-mercenary-groups-shouldnt-be-trusted-your-browser-or-anywhere-else">some shady companies are also seeking to be approved as a top-level CA</a>.

 # Hardware
 Here is the hardware that I've used.
 Feel free to choose them according to your specific needs (dimensions, more powerfull equipments...).